-The General Studies Program is based on a traditional liberal arts curriculum with two components: an Italian language and culture course and a selection of elective courses in English.
+The General Studies Program is based on a traditional liberal arts curriculum with two components: an Italian Language and Culture course (Elementary Italian I or II, or Intensive Elementary Italian) and a selection of elective courses in English.
 All students are required to study the Italian language for a total of four to six credits.

 The majority of courses include field trips as part of the curriculum.

 The Food Studies Program is an interdisciplinary curricular concentration within the General Studies Program that has three interdisciplinary food courses in Italian food history, sustainable food production, and the business of food and an Italian class.
 There is also the possibility of a summer internship in an Umbrian wine company.
 As with the General Studies Program, all students are required to study Italian language for a total of four or six credits.

 The Honors Program, within the General Studies Program, welcomes students with a desire to combine high academic standards, extensive study in the subject area, community engagement, and additional contact with instructors.
 Honors students conduct original research in an area of their choice, working one-on-one with a faculty advisor.
 The research culminates into a traditional research paper or a creative project, approved by the faculty advisor.
 Honors students further enhance their learning by living with international or Italian students.

 The Independent Research option is designed to provide students the opportunity to complete a significant research assignment in a topic of their choice as one component of their study abroad experience.